al6x/profit_hunting/tail/readme.t.md

 My data is biased, no bankrupts, if you have access to full market unbiased data, **let me know** please, I would be interested to analyse it.

-If you find errors or know a better way, let me know please .
+If you find errors or know a better way, let me know please.

 # Bankrupts